 Service reference data consists of the following:

-- "A-Class Server System Block Diagram" for maintenance personnel and operators. - "A-Class Server System Regulatory Compliance Statements" required by the U. S. government and required by some countries that import HP products.
+- 11"x14" maintenance label - A A-Class Server System Block Diagram for maintenance personnel and operators. - The A-Class Server System Regulatory Compliance Statements required by the U.S. government and required by some countries that import HP products.